Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 John Evensen **

 ** "Sjøforklaringer fra 2. verdenskrig" says John Evensen drowned.
 "Sjøfolk i krig" says he died on Apr.
 6-1941 and is buried outside Port Lyautey (cause not given, but a caption for a picture of his memorial stone says some Norwegian seamen were killed by native criminals while interned).
 He was 19 years old.
-For some reason he cannot be found at the memorial for seamen in Stavern, Norway which lists all Norwegian seamen who died during the war.
+For some reason he cannot be found at the Memorial for Seamen in Stavern, Norway which lists Norwegian seamen who died during the war.

 "Sjøfolk i krig" also mentions a Hans Kristiansen, he is not included in "Sjøforklaringer fra 2. verdenskrig".